-Assemble the pump.
-Orient the assembly to facilitate subsequent connection of the semi-rigid pipes leading to the pool.
+Mount the pump on its base.
+Ensure that the orientation of the assembly will facilitate subsequent installation of the semi-rigid pipes.

-Screw the isolation module (F) to the pump inlet port.
-The type of module will depend on the number of intake modules (skimmers and vacuum points).
+Screw the 2-way manifold onto the pump inlet.
 Do not forget the o-ring enclosed in the pump pack.

-Mount the screwed union onto the pump outlet port (do not forget the o-ring).
-Trim the pipe to the correct length and connect it as illustrated between the pump nd the 6-way valve.
+Screw the screwed union from the pump pack onto the pump outlet (Do not forget the o-ring).

+Cut a length of tube to size and connect it as illustrated between the pump outlet and the 6-way valve.